 The course is designed to help students become more confident and effective writers.
-Students will write organized, well-developed paragraphs and essays for various audiences and purposes; understand and use techniques of writing - prewriting, writing and revising techniques; and edit writing for correct grammar, usage, and punctuation.
+Students will write organized, well-developed paragraphs and essays for various audiences and purposes; understand and use techniques of writing - prewriting, writing and revising; and editing for correct grammar, usage, and punctuation.
 This course has four meetings per week.